VTrans-Rail/Project-Web-GIS/WebSetup.md

   - Add `Do you want this included in reports and the map?`
   - Add `See naming convention above` in the Project Name `Hint` field
   - Add `See Map Below` as Hint on the `AssetID` field
+  - Add `"All CAPS"` note to PIN field

 8. Change `ProjectDescription` section input to `Textarea`